-- A key criterion is the fit between the facilities and the needs of residents.
+- 2.30 A key criterion is the need for buildings to be designed so that they are fit for purpose, with a good fit between the facilities supplied and the specialist needs of residents.
 However, the relationship between a development and its surroundings is also important.
-In promoting independence, the Council will seek to ensure that residents have access to the services they need, and have the opportunity to play an active role in the community.
+Some residents experience a greater degree of independent living than others.
+In promoting independence, the Council will seek to ensure that residents, carers and visitors have access to the services they need, and have the opportunity to play an active role in the community.
 Locations with access to existing social networks and facilities is one way of facilitating interaction and can help to prevent isolation.
-The Council defines accessible locations as those generally located at a distance of not more than 400 metres from the proposed development site and for this distance to be accessible by means of a suitable access pathway and gradient. - There is a market for the letting and sale of care homes particularly housing designated for older people, although the supply in Lewisham is limited at present.
+The Council defines accessible locations as those generally located at a distance of not more than 400 metres from the proposed development site and for this distance to be accessible by means of a suitable access pathway and gradient. - 2.31 There is a market for the letting and sale of some types of specialist accommodation, although the supply in Lewisham is limited at present.
 The Lewisham SHMA indicated that 17.9% of households in Lewisham were all older people and another 5.5% contained at least one older member of the household alongside younger members.
 (6) The proportion of older households that live in the social rented sector accounts for 44% of all older person households in the borough.
 (7) Around 20% were of older person households likely to consider sheltered housing or a flat in a block specifically built for older people.
-(8) - The ability of older people to access such accommodation varies considerably depending on whether they own their existing housing, have other assets and investments, and whether they have a pension.
-Therefore, new housing for older people, including care homes will need to be available at a range of costs and tenures. - Where self-contained housing is specifically proposed for older people to buy or lease, the Council will seek affordable housing in accordance with Core Strategy Policy 1.
-Affordability and the financial support available to older people will also be considerations where care homes are proposed.
-The Council acknowledges that arrangements for assessing affordability to people of pensionable age will be different from assessing affordability to people of working age, especially when housing costs include an element of care.
-However, the Council will encourage the providers of care homes to include a variety of tenures to suit older people from different backgrounds. - Where the Council accepts that an existing site or property is no longer appropriate for care homes, development for self-contained standard housing will be the preferred option, including the provision of an appropriate proportion of affordable housing.
-When considering redevelopment for self-contained standard housing, the Council will have regard to the criteria set out in Core Strategy Policy 1, and any need to generate funding for replacement housing for a care home elsewhere.
+(8) - 2.32 The ability of older people to access such specialist accommodation varies considerably depending on whether they own their existing housing, have other assets and investments, and whether they have a pension.
+Therefore, new sheltered housing and extra care accommodation will need to be available at a range of costs and tenures.
+Where self-contained specialist housing is provided on a freehold or leasehold basis, the Council will seek an appropriate percentage of affordable housing in accordance with Core Strategy Policy 1. - 2.33 Affordability and the financial support available to older people will also be considerations where care homes are proposed.
+The Council acknowledges that arrangements for assessing affordability to people of pensionable age will be different from assessing affordability to people of working age, especially when housing costs include an element of care. - Where the Council accepts that an existing site or property is no longer appropriate for specialist accommodation, development for self-contained standard housing will be the preferred option, including the provision of an appropriate proportion of affordable housing.
+When considering redevelopment for self-contained standard housing, the Council will have regard to the criteria set out in Core Strategy Policy 1, and any need to generate funding for replacement housing for specialist accommodation elsewhere.
 If replacement housing is provided elsewhere, the Council will consider the proportion of affordable housing provided across both sites.
 The Council will resist proposals for non-residential development in accordance with DM Policy 2, and will seek to retain existing affordable housing in accordance with Core Strategy Policy 1.

-6 Paragraph 7.28, Lewisham SHMA
+6 Paragraph 7.28, Lewisham SHMA, Dec 2009

-7 Paragraph 7.30, Lewisham SHMA
+7 Paragraph 7.30, Lewisham SHMA, Dec 2009

-8 Paragraph 7.39, Lewisham SHMA
+8 Paragraph 7.39, Lewisham SHMA, Dec 2009

-2.8 Houses in multiple occupation
+2.6 Houses in multiple occupation